-- Here, we also employ the different nudged experiments: AISF (soil moisture prescription), AFSI (upper-level atmosphere nudging), and AFSF (nudging both) (see data section above for details).
-Overall, when nudging both atmosphere and soil moisture, the residual bias B_res is, as expected, negligible.
-This is true for both wave-5 and wave-7 episodes in all models and all analyzed variables (Fig. 7 & Fig. 8). - By nudging the atmosphere, the bias from the atmospheric part (B_atm) is (of course) almost completely removed for the v250 anomaly across all models (see Fig. 7(a), B_land).
-More interestingly, Fig. 7(b) shows that most of the EC-Earth t2m anomaly bias is also removed when we nudge the upper-level atmosphere.
-Thus, the total bias (B_tot) in t2m is almost completely explained by the upper-level atmospheric bias (B_atm), and the contribution of the land-atm bias (B_land) is negligible (Fig 7(b)).
+Here, we also employ the different nudged experiments: AISF (soil moisture prescription), AFSI (upper-level atmosphere nudging), and AFSF (nudging both) (see "Data and methods" section above for details).
+Overall, when nudging both the atmosphere and soil moisture, the residual bias B_res is, as expected, negligible.
+This is true for both wave-5 and wave-7 episodes in all models and all analyzed variables (Figs. 7 and 8).

+Figure 5.
+Taylor diagram for all experiments in models compared to ERA5 for wave-5 events and episodes.
+For (a) v250, (b) t2m, (c) prcp, and (d) mslp, the Taylor diagram presents three statistics for each model and each experiment: the Pearson correlation (dashed lines), the RMSE (gray contours), and the normalized spatial standard deviation (solid black contours).

-As for wave 5, the free-running EC-Earth (AISI) has a relatively smaller bias in v250 (blue square in Fig. 5(a)) with a correlation of ~0.9, a RMSE of ~0.5 and a n.s.d. of ~0.7 compared to the biases in the surface variables.
+By nudging the atmosphere, the bias from the atmospheric part (B_atm) is (of course) almost completely removed for the v250 anomaly across all models (see Fig. 7a, B_land).
+More interestingly, Fig. 7b shows that most of the EC-Earth t2m anomaly bias is also removed when we nudge the upperlevel atmosphere.
+Thus, the total bias (B_tot) in t2m is almost completely explained by the upper-level atmospheric bias (B_atm), and the contribution of the land-atm bias (B_land) is negligible (Fig. 7b).
+As for wave 5, the free-running EC-Earth (AISI) has a relatively smaller bias in v250 (blue square in Fig. 5a), with a correlation of ~0.9, a RMSE of ~0.5, and a n.s.d. of ~0.7 compared to the biases in the surface variables.
 In other words, the pattern is very similar but with a somewhat underestimated strength in terms of wind speed.
-Still the bias in t2m (B_tot, blue square in Fig. 5 (b)) is substantially larger with correlation of ~0.6, RMSE ~0.9, and n.s.d ~0.6.
-Thus, the t2m anomaly is underestimated with about a factor 1.7 (n.s.d ~0.6).
-This substantial bias in t2m is almost completely removed when nudging the upper-level wind field, i.e. removing the bias in v250.
-This is shown by the blue triangle in Fig. 5 (b) for AFSI which has a correlation of 0.94, a RMSE of 0.36 and a n.s.d. of 1.
-As can be seen in Fig. 5, the other models behave qualitatively in a similar way, with substantial biases in near-surface temperature (in AISI, squares in Fig. 5(b)) which are largely removed when the bias in upper level wind is removed by nudging (in AFSI, triangles in Fig. 5(b)).
+Still the bias in t2m (B_tot, blue square in Fig. 5b) is substantially larger, with a correlation of ~0.6, RMSE~0.9, and n.s.d.~0.6.
+Thus, the t2m anomaly is underestimated by about a factor of 1.7 (n.s.d.~0.6).
+This substantial bias in t2m is almost completely removed when nudging the upper-level wind field, i.e., removing the bias in v250.
+This is shown by the blue triangle in Fig. 5b for AFSI, which has a correlation of 0.94, a RMSE of 0.36, and a n.s.d. of 1.
+As can be seen in Fig. 5, the other models behave qualitatively in a similar way, with substantial biases in near-surface temperature (in AISI, squares in Fig. 5b) which are largely removed when the bias in upperlevel wind is removed by nudging (in AFSI, triangles in Fig. 5b).
 Errors in precipitation anomalies are not fully removed when nudging upper-level circulation.
-Fig. 5 (c) shows some reduction in the overall magnitude of errors in precipitation, in particular the field correlation and n.s.d. improve by almost a factor 2 (Fig. 5(c)).
+Figure 5c shows some reduction in the overall magnitude of errors in precipitation; in particular the field correlation and n.s.d. improve by almost a factor of 2 (Fig. 5c).
 Still the RMSE only marginally reduces when upper-level atmospheric nudging is applied.
-Biases in sea surface pressure anomalies, on the other hand, are almost completely removed with nudging (Fig. 5(d)).
+Biases in sea surface pressure anomalies, on the other hand, are almost completely removed with nudging (Fig. 5d).